 Why it’s essential to check the price history?

-The quick answer is whatever is profitable at the moment is not necessarily profitable in the future.
-So, you have to check the selling price history before you make your decision.
+The quick answer is that whatever is currently profitable is not necessarily future profitable.
+So, you have to check the selling price history before deciding.

-Sometimes Amazon itself comes and goes as a seller, especially for some ASINs.
-When Amazon is a seller of a product, the selling price is usually at the lowest, so other sellers can’t compete and win the buy box.
-You may find many products with a decent margin, but it’s only because Amazon is temporarily out of stock.
+Sometimes Amazon comes and goes as a seller, especially for some ASINs.
+When Amazon is a product seller, the selling price is usually the lowest, so other sellers can’t compete and win the buy box.
+You may find many products with a decent margin, but only because Amazon is temporarily out of stock.
 As a result, you can’t count on the current selling price, and you may want to ignore this OA lead.
 It is not always the case when Amazon is a potential seller; a drop in the selling price may happen even when 3rd party sellers have the buy box.

-In the online arbitrage business, one of the worst things that can happen is that you buy a product to make a profit, but you cannot sell it and end up losing money or, at best, make no profit.
+In the online arbitrage business, one of the worst things that can happen is buying a product to make a profit, but you cannot sell it and end up losing money or, at best, making no profit.
 It’s inevitable that every time you buy a product, you take a risk.
 However, if you assess the price history of a product, you’ll significantly decrease the risk and improve your work quality.

 Where to check the price history?

-There are lots of software and extensions that show you the price history chart of a product, most of which use Keepa as their source.
-The easiest way to check the price history for a product is by using extensions so you can see the price history chart on the product page on amazon.
-Keepa has an extension itself, but after years of working with different extensions, we think RevSeller is the most efficient one.
+Many software and extensions show you the price history chart of a product, most of which use Keepa as their source.
+The easiest way to check the price history for a product is by using extensions to see the price history chart on the product page on Amazon.
+Keepa has an extension, but after years of working with different extensions, we think RevSeller is the most efficient one.